deeplearning4j/deeplearning4j-docs/cio-chief-information-officer-machine-learning-ai.md

 * Sound
 * Voice

 Many of these data types require no explanation.
-Every one knows what an image is.
+Everyone knows what an image is.
+Everyone knows what voice is.

 #### What's a Time Series?